ShehrozIrfan/learn-git-and-github/README.md

 If you want to delete a file from your repository, you can use: ``` git rm file_name ```.
 If you want to rename a file from your repository, you can use: ``` git mv file_name new_file_name ```

+- ### Undoing Things
+  - Let say you've a file named hello_world.txt and you've made some changes to it.
+Now it's modified.
+But now you want to revert the changes then you can do this using: ``` git checkout hello_world.txt```, using this command the file will come to its previous state that was in before making changes.
+  - ``` git add * ``` will add all the files to the staging area.
+  - To remove the files from the staging area you can use: ``` git reset HEAD hello_world.txt ```, think of reset HEAD as the opposite of git add, as git add, adds the files to the staging area, git reset HEAD removes the files from the staging area.